Klondike Gold Rush National Historical Park: Historic Skagway

-The Skagway unit includes much of the historic downtown such as buildings owned and restored by NPS and others, some leased even today for ordinary commercial purposes to recreate the city's bustling activity.
-The visitor center in Skagway is located in railroad depot building at Second and Broadway and is a good place to begin tours either led by a ranger or self-guided.
+The Skagway unit includes much of the historic downtown such as buildings owned and restored by NPS and others, some leased for commercial purposes to recreate the city's activity.
+The visitor center in Skagway is located in railroad depot building at Second and Broadway and is a place to begin tours either led by a ranger or self-guided.
 Junior rangers can plan their activities further and earn their badges further up Broadway at the Pantheon Saloon.